 The existing containment access facilities (CAF) would be inadequate to support the increased number of workers that would be assigned during the steam generator replacement outage.
 An approximately 10,000-square-foot temporary CAF structure would be constructed to serve as the central processing point for RSG workers to dress in anti-contamination clothing, receive their dosimetry and briefings, and move into and out of the containment building.
 This facility would be constructed southwest of the existing powerblock on developed land that is currently not in use or at a similarly suitable location, as depicted in Figure B-2.
-This building has two potential designs: a one-story building with a maximum 15 feet from grade with dimensions of 167 feet by 80 feet, and a two-story layout with dimensions of 84 feet by 60 feet.
+This building has two potential designs: a one-story building with a maximum 15 feet from grade with dimensions of 167 feet by 80-60 feet, and a two-story layout with dimensions of 84 feet by 60 feet and a maximum height of 30 feet from grade.
 This facility would be removed after the second steam generator replacement outage.